Human rights & Audi: Taking action instead of looking the other way

 Now that we’ve covered the professional side of things, I’d like to ask you a personal question: What motivates you to stand up for human rights?

 Patnaik: The foundation stone was laid many years ago.
 During my law studies, I had the chance to attend a meeting of the Human Rights Commission in Geneva.
 The discussions and commitment I witnessed there made a lasting impression.
-The topic has stayed close to my heart throughout the 20-plus years I’ve spent as a company lawyer at Audi and Volkswagen.
+The topic has stayed close to my heart throughout the 25-plus years I’ve spent as a company lawyer at Audi and Volkswagen.
 So my work as Human Rights Officer at Audi now brings me full circle.
 That’s one reason.

 And the other?

 Patnaik: When I was young, I traveled to India with my father, where he was very actively involved in educational projects.
 Through these projects, I came into contact with workers who hewed blocks of stone under the most adverse conditions to make gravel for use in road construction – adults as well as children.
 I saw and learned a lot of things at the time that still move me today.
-The rights that we have as European citizens – and that we often take for granted – are not necessarily enjoyed by people in other regions.
+The fundamental rights that we have as European citizens – and that we often take for granted – are not necessarily enjoyed by people in other regions.
 That’s something we have to be aware of as a globally active company.
-And doing something about this is one of the things that drives me.
+And doing something about this is what drives me.

 Guiding principles of action